 Projects

-I have created many different things over the years.
+I have created, or was involved in, many different projects over the years.
 Some purely for fun, some to serve a specific purpose.
 The ones I am comfortable sharing with the world are shown below.

 As part of the study module “Microcontroller Applications”, I developed this board and the associated software in collaboration with my fellow student Tom Wahl.
 The technical basis is an ESP32 microcontroller from Espressif.